 As families make arrangements to send their children off to college, those plans need to include saving money to pay for college expenses too.
 It's important for families to understand how much financial aid they're going to receive, as well as their expected family contribution.

 There are at least five different options available to help pay for a college education.
-You can use money from a savings account, obtain a federal student loan or grant, apply for a private loan, or get a college scholarship.
+It's possible to use money from a savings account, obtain a federal student loan or grant, apply for a private loan, or get a college scholarship.

-Student grants are an important source of college funding, and their best feature is they don't ever have to be repaid.
-We are not talking about grant programs to conduct research.
-In this publication, we are focusing on programs that help college and university students pay for the cost of their education.
+Student grants are an important source of college funding, and their best feature is they don't have to be repaid.
+We're not talking about grant programs to conduct research.
+In this article, we are focusing on programs that help college and university students pay for the cost of their education.

 Here's some sound advice for anyone looking for cheap student airfare: Be careful.
 This topic might seem like a departure from the college loan theme; but travel expenses can add considerably to the cost of a college education.